 Polluted waterways were a concern of many residents.
 Stormwater runoff is a contributing factor to waterway pollution and a major concern with the prospect of future buildings and other structures proposed for the area.
 Incorporating and requiring project elements to mitigate stormwater runoff can move the CRA towards mitigating stormwater runoff and polluted waterways.
-Examples of such initiatives include (but are not limited to): permeable pavers, vegetated green roofing, bioretention gardens, residential rain gardens, stormwater planters, and tree canopy.
+Examples of such initiatives include (but are not limited to): additional treatment designed into the grey infrastructure system, permeable pavers, vegetated green roofing, enhanced green spaces, living shorelines, bioretention gardens, residential rain gardens, stormwater planters, and tree canopy.

-CRA funds may be used to supplement larger Stormwater/Water & Sewer and Urban Forestry efforts by targeting public spaces, existing Class C and new commercial and office structures, historic properties, and single-family residences within the following Redevelopment Goals: Economic Development, Resiliency & Infrastructure, Neighborhood Character, and Quality of Life.
+CRA funds may be used to supplement larger Stormwater, Water & Sewer, and Urban Forestry efforts by targeting public spaces, existing Class C and new commercial and office structures, historic properties, and single-family residences within the following Redevelopment Goals: Economic Development, Resiliency & Infrastructure, Neighborhood Character, and Quality of Life.